csdms/bmi/docs/source/governance.md

-In the worst case, if a Contributor is genuinely misusing their veto in an obstructive fashion to the detriment of the Project, then they can be ejected from the Project by consensus of the Steering Council--see below.
+In the worst case, if a Contributor is genuinely misusing their veto in an obstructive fashion to the detriment of the Project, then they can be ejected from the Project by consensus of the BMI Council--see below.

-### Steering Council
+### BMI Council

-The Project has a Steering Council (a.k.a. the BMI Council) that consists of Project Contributors and Users.
+The Project has a steering council, the BMI Council, that consists of Project Contributors and Users.
 The overall role of the Council is to ensure, with input from the Community, the long-term well-being of the Project, both technically and as a community.